Question: How Soon Can We Buy a Home After a Short Sale or Foreclosure?

 The waiting period is 5 years up to 7 years.

 The waiting period is 3 years up to 7 years.

 The waiting period is 4 years up to 7 years.

 Buying After a Deed-in-Lieu of Foreclosure With Extenuating Circumstances

 The waiting period is 2 years up to 7 years.

-The waiting period is 2 years.
-However, if a seller does not have a 60-day late pay, Fannie Mae says that seller may immediately buy another home but none of the major lenders will fund such a loan, so it's kind of a fallacy.
-FHA has similar guidelines but, again, major lenders are not stepping up to the plate.
+The waiting period basically is 1 to 2 years.
+A few portfolio lenders are lending with 20% down and no waiting period.
+Moreover, if a seller does not have a 60-day late pay, Fannie Mae says that seller may immediately buy another home but none of the major lenders will fund such a loan, so it's kind of a fallacy.
+FHA says one year, but buyers have to jump through a lot of hoops.
 I have heard of isolated instances in which a seller relocated for a job transfer and moved more than a certain distance to qualify to immediately buy a home after a short sale.